All Episodes

 Wait till you see the media.

-And you're gonna see it reported whether Fort Sumter's open or not.
+They are salivating for this story, and you're going to see it reported whether Fort Sumter's open or not.

 Years of planning have gone into events.

-Sumter, as of Wednesday, still making plans for the anniversary, said Linda Fryer, a spokeswoman at the fort.
+Sumter, as of Wednesday, is still making plans for the anniversary, said Linda Fryer, a spokeswoman at the fort.

 But despite planning, there will be no events on federal land if there's a shutdown, said David Barna, chief spokesman for the National Park Service in Washington.

-But not to fear, because even with a shutdown, other 150th anniversary events in Charleston, not on federal land will be staged.
+But not to fear, because even with a shutdown, other 150th anniversary events in Charleston, not on federal land, will be staged.

 They include a reenactment of the first shot fired from a mortar on James Island and the bombardment of Sumter by about 30 cannon ringing the harbor.